nicbou/Boilerplate-for-WordPress/README.md

 * Minor annoyance fixes (remove useless scripts)
 * Hooks and filters

-It is also updated on WordPress.org under the name "Building Blocks".
+An older version is available on WordPress.org under the name "Building Blocks".

 The theme provides an empty stylesheet with all the selectors ready to be filled in.
 All you have to do is enter your CSS, and you are good to go!